- What is Socially Responsible Investing?

 If that’s the case, you can hand-select ESG stocks yourself, but you have to do some research to make sure they’re compliant.
 Morningstar and Yahoo Finance list a company’s ESG score.

 Andrew and Laura are going to include SRI in their Golden Butterfly portfolio by replacing Vanguard’s Total Stock Market Fund with stocks they choose using the information provided by JUST.

 You Can Do Something

 Thanks to Citizen’s United, corporations run America, and most don’t have any sense of corporate social responsibility at all.
-They’re allowed to poison the water we drink, the air we breathe, and the food we eat with absolute impunity.

 Make a community investment by choosing a credit union over one of the traditional financial institutions that took down the world’s economy in 2008.
 Put your money where your ethics are.